September 9, 2016 at 3:05 pm #819334ValentineAdmin

 omo love dey melt two of una heart abi…. ama must follow follow this to the end…. bring it on

-- The forum ‘AFRICAN LOVE STORIES By Coolval’ is closed to new topics and replies.
+- The forum ‘Coolval Romance stories’ is closed to new topics and replies.